Strolling Around the White House

 1 U.S. Treasury Building

-Poor Alexander Hamilton.
-His statue outside the south end of the U.S. Treasury Building stands too close to the White House for security’s comfort to allow stray tourists a better look, so now you must resign yourself to gazing at him from a distance through the black iron fencing.
+Lin-Manuel Miranda’s brilliant musical Hamilton has brought the man and his times to life on Broadway and beyond.
+On this tour, you must settle for Hamilton, the statue.
+It stands outside the south end of the U.S. Treasury Building, too close to the White House for security’s comfort to allow stray tourists a better look, so you must resign yourself to gazing at him from a distance through the black iron fencing.
 Hamilton, who devised our modern financial system, was the first Secretary of the Treasury, established by Congress in 1789.
 Once you’ve caught a glimpse of Hamilton’s statue, turn your attention to the Treasury’s headquarters, America’s oldest office building, constructed between 1836 and 1869.
 Its most notable architectural feature is the colonnade you see running the length of the building: 30 columns, each 36 feet tall, carved out of a single piece of granite.
 In its lifetime, the building has served as a Civil War barracks, as a temporary home for President Andrew Johnson following the assassination of President Lincoln in 1865, and as the site of President Ulysses S. Grant’s inaugural reception.
 Today the building houses offices for the U.S. Treasurer, the Secretary of the Treasury, its General Counsel, and their staffs.

 Continue north on 15th Street and turn left onto the Pennsylvania Avenue promenade, where you’ll notice the statue of Albert Gallatin, the fourth Secretary of the Treasury, standing accessibly on the north side of the Treasury Building.
 Continue along: